Want help turning consistency into progress? Coaching keeps your training simple, structured, and sustainable.

 What body fat percentage is considered lean?

-Is lean the same as skinny?
+Is being lean the same as being healthy?

 Graeme - Head Coach and Founder of SportCoaching